 Photo: KME Photography

-1. It gets hot in Minnesota summer.
+1. It can get hot.
 Make sure you bring water and a bowl for your dog – don’t assume the restaurant or brewery you’re visiting will have a dog bowl.
 Access to drinking water while you’re sitting or sipping on the patio is key to keeping your pup happy and safe.